Dedicated teaching in advanced core areas

 Professional economist positions in government or the private sector.
 Graduates may also go on to careers in banking, finance, business and public policy as consultants or analysts, or academic research.

 First or upper-second class honours degree or equivalent in economics or a closely-related subject.

-The fee quoted above is for guidance only.
-The University reserves the right to amend its fees.
+The fees quotes above is for guidance only, the University reserves the right to amend its fees.